- Modern Cake Decorating Techniques

 Stencils are used on an iced cake, to provide an extra layer of design, that is spread on with buttercream, painted on or airbrushed onto the cake.
 They offer a gateway into impressive cake decorating that yields great results with little effort and just a small bit of skill.

 Airbrushing cakes has become a popular way to decorate cakes due to its ease and the amazing results that can be achieved.
 You don’t need any artistic skill or a steady hand to achieve a beautiful cake with an airbrush, although some practice helps.
+You can also airbrush without any fancy and expensive tools.
+Take a look at the article I wrote on how to airbrush without an airbrush!

 When using an airbrush machine for decorating cakes, you’re able to add vibrant colors and stunning designs, like ombre effects and sprayed-on decorations.
 The best part is that this can all be done with very little effort.